List of Ant & Dec's Saturday Night Takeaway episodes: Series 16 (2020)

 The sixteenth series of Saturday Night Takeaway returned on 22 February 2020 on ITV and was the first series to see the return of Anthony McPartlin hosting alongside Declan Donnelly following his absence from the previous series' last two episodes in which Donnelly hosted solely.
 It was also the first to be broadcast from their new home at Television Centre, London following the closure of The London Studios in 2018.
 Stephen Mulhern returned to host the Ant vs. Dec segment, which for this series had a "global" theme to all of the challenges.
 However, Scarlett Moffatt did not return to the show as she left to focus on other TV projects.
 Andi Peters and Fleur East joined this series to present the competition and part of the Place on the Plane giveaway, respectively.

 This series saw a new mini-serial entitled Men in Brown starring Ant & Dec still serving as undercover agents for The Honoured and tasked with saving the world from an alien invasion.
-Phillip Schofield, Holly Willoughby, Emily Atack, Amanda Holden, Amber Gill, Simon Cowell, Richard Ayoade, Paul Hollywood (as The Host), Paddy McGuinness, and Hugh Bonneville (replacing Emilia Fox and Joanna Lumley as the head of The Honoured) guest starred in the mini-serial.
+Phillip Schofield, Holly Willoughby, Emily Atack, Amanda Holden, Amber Gill, Simon Cowell, Richard Ayoade, Paul Hollywood (as The Host), Paddy McGuinness, and Hugh Bonneville (replacing Joanna Lumley as the head of The Honoured) guest starred in the mini-serial.

 Another new segment called Don't Feed the Pandas, involved Ant & Dec dressing up in realistic prosthetic panda costumes in an attempt to fool school kids at London Zoo.
 Other features returning from the previous series include I'm a Celebrity...Get Out of Me Ear!, Singalong Live and Undercover.
 Win the Ads also returned with a minor tweak in its format, the viewers competition used in the previous two series was discontinued and instead, one of the 16 prizes on the boýard would be won not just by the contestant but for the entire studio audience (studio crew in the fifth episode) as well.

 The first I'm a Celebrity...Get Out of Me Ear! of the series was with American actor Mark Wahlberg at his London restaurant where he pranked members of the public with the help of Ant & Dec talking into an ear piece.
 The first show marked the return of Ashley Roberts with The Pussycat Dolls to the show she left after Series 13 in 2016.
 The second I'm a Celebrity...Get Out of Me Ear! was with British Boxer and "Heavyweight Champion of the World" Anthony Joshua at his local boxing club where pranked three members of the public by saying that they were going to be his personal chief with the help of Ant & Dec talking into an ear piece.
 The third I'm a Celebrity...Get Out of Me Ear! was with British singer-songwriter and DJ Craig David.